-Staff dealing with a safeguarding issue should not investigate further, share confidential information with others, or take any further action unless authorised to do so by organisational Safeguarding Lead.
+Staff dealing with a safeguarding issue should not investigate further, share confidential information with others, or take any further action unless authorised to do so by the desingnated safeguarding lead.
 The role of the Safeguarding Lead will be to give advice and assist in decision making around what to do with the concern.